Sushanth-S-Rao/Image-Media-Organizer-Website/README.md

 - Hosting Tools: &nbsp; phpmyadmin, apache server

 ## Installation
-1. Install XAMPP
+1. Download the ZIP file of this repository

-2. Open XAMPP Control Panel and Start [apache] and [mysql]
+2. Install XAMPP.
+Open XAMPP Control Panel and Start [apache] and [mysql]

-3. The Source Folder "photography-site" is placed in C:\\xampp\htdocs\
+3. The Source Folder "image-organizer-site" is to placed in C:\\xampp\htdocs\

-4. Open the link "localhost/phpmyadmin"
+5. Open the link "localhost/phpmyadmin"

-5. Click on "new" on the sidebar, name the database (photography-website) and click on "create"
+6. Click on "new" on the sidebar, name the database (photography-website) and click on "create"

-6. Import the SQL file from [photography-site\database\photography.sql]
+7. Import the SQL file from [image-organizer-site\database\photography.sql]

-7. Open any browser and navigate to [http://localhost/photography-site]
+8. Open any browser and navigate to [http://localhost/image-organizer-site]